 - Try resetting your settings by going to Settings > General > Reset > Reset All Settings.
 Then, set up Siri once again.

 As with every iOS update, some iOS users have run into the unfortunate situation of not being able to update their iPhone or iPad using the OTA/Wi-Fi method.
+There have been multiple threads created on the Apple forums, with people having issues updating on iPhones and iPads.
 Fortunately, there are explainable reasons for this, along with alternative methods.

 - Not all iOS devices are compatible with iOS 10.
 If you’re using an iPhone older than the iPhone 5, an iPad older than the iPad Mini 2, or an iPod Touch older than a 6th Generation iPod, you’ll be unable to install the update.
 Check this page to see if your iOS device is compatible.

-- If you attempted to update as soon as iOS 10 was made available, the failure may have resulted from too many people trying to get the update at the same time.
+- If you attempted to update as soon as iOS 10 (or one of its subsequent versions) was made available, the failure may have resulted from too many people trying to get the update at the same time.
 Wait a little while, then try again.

 - If you haven’t been prompted to install the update at all, go to Settings > General > Software Update to manually begin the update.